ddtn1119/OS-Logger-Encryption-Driver/devlog.md

 After I fixed all issues, deleted all unnecessary/redundant prompts/code in Encryption.java, and ensured that both programs communicated effectively, all commands worked!
 Then, the history command does not work well (invalid input format error occurred), I figured out that the error is due to the handle input splitting.
 I fixed the issue by modifying the input handling to allow single-word commands like "HISTORY" and "QUIT".
 But then the QUIT command is not sent to the encryption program and logger before exiting the program.
+I don't know how.
+And after this, I implemented error checking to my code.
+There were so many issues happening because programs miscommunicated, like error checking did not work properly.
+It did not check errors properly.
+But they were all fixed.